cargator/.github/profile/README.md

 ## Introduction

-[Your Organization] is committed to creating innovative solutions, and these open-source projects reflect our dedication to fostering collaboration and contributing to the developer community.
+CarGator is committed to creating innovative solutions, and these open-source projects reflect our dedication to fostering collaboration and contributing to the developer community.

 ## Projects